-The Fire Safety folder for the Italia Conti site will contain its fire risk assessment and all supporting documentation such as fire warning and evacuation arrangements and is held in Reception.
+The Fire Safety folder for the Italia Conti site contains its fire risk assessment and all supporting documentation (including fire warning and evacuation arrangements) and is held in Reception.

 The testing of fire safety equipment, such as fire alarms and the checking of fire extinguishers is carried out and recorded by the caretaker.